All GLP-1 medications from licensed 503A pharmacies Browse Products

 Practice time-limited frustration.
 Give yourself permission to be frustrated.
 Set a timer for 10 minutes.
 Feel the feeling fully.
 Then deliberately shift your attention to something productive.
 Suppressing frustration makes it worse.
 Processing it with a time boundary prevents it from taking over your day.

 Review your data.
 Open the and look at your progress from the beginning.
 The overall trend is almost certainly downward even if the last few weeks are flat.
-Zooming out provides perspective that the daily scale cannot.
+Zooming out provides perspective that the daily scale can't.

 When to Talk to Your Provider About a Plateau